forestgrape/coronavirus/index.md

 * the animal reached is not a host.
 Two cases:
     - it is NOT infectable -> break
     - it is infectable called [*interspecies infection*](#interspecies-infection).
 Again two cases:
-        * the virus can leave and infect another host called [*interspecies jump*](#interspecies-jump) -> gives raise to a new life cycle
+        * the virus can leave and infect another host called [*interspecies jump*](#interspecies-jump) -> gives rise to a new life cycle
         * the virus can not leave the host i.e. it is a cul-de-sac -> break

 ### interspecies infections
 > <span id='interspecies-infection'> An _interspecies infection_ is when a _non_ [natural host](#natural-host) animal becomes infected by a virus strain. </span>

 So an interspecies infection denotes a transmission without spread in the new species.
 If these infections occur frequently the new species becomes a host but not a natural host.
-Frequent infections give the virus strain opportunity to adapt to the new host.
-The host therefore may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]
+Frequent infections allow the virus strain to adapt to the new host.
+The host may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

 #### observed interspecies infections
-* all occurrences where [interspecies jumps](#interspecies-jumps) occurred at least one interspecies infection must have occured.
+* all occurrences where [interspecies jumps](#interspecies-jumps) occurred at least one interspecies infection must have occurred.
 But it is likely that many interspecies infections occurred before the jump happened.
 * Infections of Humans:
-    There are quite a few reports on that BCoV regularly cause infections in the human intestines.
-Most of them are based on EM images and serological evidences.
-However since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
+    There are quite a few reports on that BCoV regularly causes infections in the human intestines.
+Most of them are based on EM images and serological evidence.
+However, since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
-    - The HECV-4408 coronavirus was isolated from a child having diarrhoea [Zhang et al](#zhang94)
+    - The HECV-4408 coronavirus was isolated from a child having diarrhea [Zhang et al](#zhang94)

 ### interspecies jumps